-Knowledge (Content related expertise) Skills (Application of knowledge) Attitudes (Autonomy and Responsibility) Pioneer (Level C) has comprehensive knowledge of how digital technologies can be strategically and purposefully used to assist learners individually and collectively in the learning process employs digital technologies strategically and purposefully to provide guidance and support; foresees learners' needs for guidance when setting up a learning environment and remotely monitors student behaviour in order to intervene when needed, while allowing for self-regulation; develops new digitally supported forms and formats for offering guidance and support innovative and creative approach towards guidance provision
+Pioneer (Level C) has comprehensive knowledge of how digital technologies can be strategically and purposefully used to assist learners individually and collectively in the learning process provide guidan foresees learner guidance when environment as student behavi intervene wher allowing for sel d purposefully to ce and support; ers' needs for setting up a learning and remotely monitors our in order to needed, while f-regulation; digitally supported ats for offering --- ---

 Collaborative Learning To use digital technologies to foster and enhance learner collaboration.
-To enable learners to use digital technologies as part of collaborative assignments, as a means of enhancing communication, collaboration and collaborative knowledge creation.
-(DigCompEdu)
+To enable learners to use digital technologies as part of collaborative assignments, as a means of enhancing communication, collaboration and collaborative knowledge creation. (from DigCompEdu)

-Explorer (Level A) knows how digital technologies can be used in collaborative learning activities when implementing collaborative activities, he/she occasionally encourages learners to use digital technologies to support their work, e.g. for internet search or to present their results. limited flexibility in adapting planned activities interest in learning how to strategically implement digital technologies into the design of collaborative activities Expert (Level B) knows the most popular collaborative activities and digital technologies in terms of limits and opportunities implements activities, in which digital technologies are used by learners to collaboratively generate knowledge (e.g. to source and exchange information) and to document their collaborative efforts (e.g. digital presentations, videos, blog posts); sets up collaborative activities in a digital environment (e.g. blogs, wikis, moodle, virtual learning environments). commitment towards empowering learners to collaborate and communicate. explorative approach towards using digital technologies that facilitate collaborative processes.
+Explorer (Level A) knows how digital technologies can be used in collaborative learning activities when implementing collaborative activities, he/she occasionally encourages learners to use digital technologies to support their work, e.g. for internet search or to present their results. limited flexibility in adapting planned activities interest in learning how to strategically implement digital technologies into the design of collaborative activities Expert (Level B) knows the most popular collaborative activities and digital technologies in terms of limits and opportunities implements activities, in which digital technologies are used by learners to collaboratively generate knowledge (e.g. to source and exchange information) and to document their collaborative efforts (e.g. digital presentations, videos, blog posts); sets up collaborative activities in a digital environment (e.g. blogs, wikis, moodle, virtual learning environments). commitment towards empowering learners to collaborate and communicate.
+Explorative approach towards using digital technologies that facilitate collaborative processes.
 Pioneer (Level C) knows diverse collaborative learning activities and a variety of digital technologies for learners' collaborative knowledge generation and peer assessment designs and manages diverse collaborative learning activities, where learners use a variety of digital technologies to collaboratively conduct research, document findings and reflect on their learning; uses collaborative learning also as a tool to improve the students' collaborative skills, together with other related skills like negotiation, problem solving, communication innovative approach, using digital technologies to invent new formats for collaborative learning